DRIVER-EU/test-bed-design/doc/test-bed-description.md

 The simulators only need to be concerned with maintaining the current state of a given location (including entities and processes present at that location), and do not have to deal with the different kinds of communication types for tools and users to depict that current state.

 The CSS allows simulators to only focus on maintaining the current state of the simulated world (i.e. the simulated truth of the incident and the world around it).
 In order to communicate state changes with other simulators inside the CSS, self-created communication messages are allowed inside this space.

+## 3.6 Conclusion and Roadmap

+The actual Test-bed reference implementation v3 already provides all the required functionality to conduct Trials for testing the usefulness of new solutions for CM organisations.
+But CM organisations more often train than trial, and future versions should enhance the training capability too, improving support for table top and field exercises.
+Preferably, this should be done in close cooperation with the DRIVER+ Centre's of Excellence, typically CM umbrella organisations.

+Besides being useful for CM organisations, there is also a growing need in the Defence domain for urban battlespaces.
+Whereas battles of the past were mostly conducted in the open, modern battles are typically conducted in an urban environment, and kinetic simulators and training environments must be enhanced with urban environments and their typical characteristics: critical infrastructures, social media, cyber and sensor networks.
+The Test-bed is, therefore, also useful in the Defence domain.

+Finally, also the police has an increasing need for such tooling: terrorist attacks, manhunts or large scale public events are often not isolated to a single location and may generate multiple incidents, requiring regional and national cooperation.
+Having an environment to train such large scale incidents should be beneficial for them too.
+Ideally, required functionality would be specified together with the Police Academy.

+It would even be interesting to see if the Test-bed, and especially the TMT, can be used to recreate the timeline in crime-fighting.
+Take the example of an assassination, abduction or finding a missing child: create a main storyline based on the known facts.
+For each hypothesis, add a new storyline that fills in the gaps and analyse it.
+Does the alibi of X hold, or may he have met Y somewhere in between.
+Get a better impression of the relevant time period when watching public CCTV camera's or reviewing social media photos.

+These combined needs may lead to the following future functionality.

+### Test-bed

+The Test-bed could be enhanced with additional services, some being actively developed, such as:

+- An [email gateway service](https://github.com/DRIVER-EU/email-gateway), to forward Test-bed messages to email clients and receive emails.
+In case emails are based on fixed templates, these templates can be interpreted by a computer and trigger events or sent to other solutions.
+- A [geo-fencing service](https://github.com/DRIVER-EU/geo-fencer), triggering events when a participant, resource or simulated entity cross a pre-set geographic location.
+- Gateway to HLA (especially the REAPER FOM) or DIS, to improve interoperability.
+- Map services for sharing maps.
+- A communication service so voice and chat messages can be recorded.
+- Adapters in Rust, C++ and Go.
+- Text-to-speech services, so phone calls can be generated and replace role-players.
+- Speech-to-text services, so phone calls can trigger events, e.g. a phone call including a menu, requesting a dyke break at a certain location in order to spare the city.

+The Admin tool already provides most required functionality, and required enhancements are documenten on [GitHub](https://github.com/DRIVER-EU/test-bed-admin/issues).
+They are mostly minor things, like improved editing of the configuration, add sorting or filtering of info logs.

+The TMT's enhancements are documented on [GitHub](https://github.com/DRIVER-EU/scenario-manager/issues).
+In particular:

+- Adding new message types should be simpler.
+- Allowing for life edits such that the staff can inject new messages on the fly.
+- Allow to start a scenario 'in the middle', i.e. skipping part of the scenario.
+For example, to jump to an interesting scene or during debugging or integrating.
+- Listening to external messages, like a trigger from the geo-fencing service, informing the TMT that something relevant has occurred, or a voice command via phone or chat to start a storyline.

+For the OST, the main focus is on better user-friendliness, making it easier to create new observations, and improved analysis capability.
+And finally, for the AAR, support capturing screenshots or video from running solutions.